ravens/awesome-telco/README.md

 - [~~gnbsim~~](https://github.com/hhorai/gnbsim) - gnbsim is a 5G SA gNB/UE (Release 16) simulator for testing 5GC system.
 The project is aimed to understand 5GC system more efficiently than just reading 3GPP standard documents. _The original repo is not available.
 See [the forked repo](https://github.com/AlohaLuo/gnbsim-backup) instead._
 - [5G-tools.com](https://5g-tools.com/) - 5G-tools.com is devoted to modern standards of wireless communications, such as 5G, 4G, etc. Main mission of site to give engineers the useful software tools to create a wireless network
 - [corescope](https://github.com/srsran/corescope) - CoreScope combines gNodeB and UE components without any radio transmission.
+- [my5G-RANTester](https://github.com/my5G/my5G-RANTester) - my5G-RANTester is a gNB/UE simulator for testing 3GPP standards and stressing a 5G core.

 ### 4G